lovelyqian/lovelyqian.github.io/_pages/about.md

 ------
 I am currently a Ph.D.
 Candidate at <a href="https://fvl.fudan.edu.cn">FVL</a> Lab, Fudan University, advised by Prof. <a href="https://fvl.fudan.edu.cn/people/yugangjiang">Yu-Gang Jiang</a>, co-advised by Prof. <a href="https://yanweifu.github.io/">Yanwei Fu</a>, and Associate Professor <a href="http://vireo.cs.cityu.edu.hk/jingjing">Jingjing Chen</a>.
 Before that, I received my bachelor’s degree in computer science from Zhejiang University of Technology, Hangzhou, China, in 2018, supervised by Associate Professor <a href ="http://www.homepage.zjut.edu.cn/congbai/">Cong Bai</a>.

-My current research topics are computer vision and deep learning, and I am mainly focused on meta-learning, cross-domain few-shot learning, and few-shot video action recognition, and
+My current research topics are computer vision and deep learning, and I am mainly focused on meta-learning, cross-domain few-shot learning, and few-shot video action recognition.

 News
 ------
 <ul>
+  <li>[02/2023] One paper is accepted by CVPR2023. </li>
-  <li>[10/2022] One paper accepted by TIP. </li>
+  <li>[10/2022] One paper is accepted by TIP. </li>
   <li>[06/2022] Two papers are accepted by ACM MM 2022.</li>
   <li>[12/2021] I am recognized as an outstanding student of Fudan University.</li>
   <li>[06/2021] One paper is accepted by ACM MM 2021.</li>